 Phoenix uses server-side and client-side components to interact, manage, and control backups in your File servers.

-Phoenix offers you a viable, cost-effective way of storing, managing, archiving, and recovery of your data on File servers that run on Windows and Linux platforms in your environment.
+Phoenix offers you a viable, cost-effective way of storing, managing, archiving, and recovering of your data on File servers that run on Windows and Linux platforms in your environment.
 Phoenix supports backup and restore of the data deduplication-enabled volumes on Windows 2012 File server.
 Phoenix performs a non-optimized backup and restore in this case.
 Files on deduplication-enabled volumes are backed up as normal files and not as optimized files.
 Files backed up from deduplication-enabled volumes will be restored as normal files, even if restored to deduplication-enabled volumes.

 Phoenix components for File server